renovatebot/renovate/website/docs/configuration-options.md

 ## includeForks

 By default, the bot will skip over any repositories that are forked, even if they contain a config file, because that config may have been from the source repository anyway.
 To enable processing of a forked repository, you need to add `includeForks: true` to your config or run the CLI command with `--include-forks`.
+If you are using the hosted Renovate application then you need to add a `renovate.json` to your forked repo manually, and include `"includeForks": true` inside.

 ## includePaths